timle/timle.github.io/_posts/2016-11-21-songproffr-I-motivation-and-graph-based-predictions.md

     2     2     2     0     1
 ```

-For song id '10020', the song ids '10028' and '1002k' appear to have the higher number of overlapping users.
+From the above example, for song id '10020', song ids '10028' and '1002k' appear to have the higher number of overlapping users.
 These two songs might make good recommendations.

 ### Implementation
 The big drawback to the approach outlined above, is that when there are many songs and/or many users, the size of such a matrix can quickly exceed available memory.
 Fortunately, due to the nature of the data, it is efficiently represented as a sparse matrix.
 Sparse matrices excel at representing data which consists of a majority of 0 values.
 The simplest example is of a matrix containing 1's or 0's.
 Instead of storing the value held in each row/column location in the matrix, the sparse matrix representation stores just the row/column indexes where the value is 1.